 Georgiana, while booked far in advance, offers strategy sessions in her field of expertise - Customer-Centric Marketing.
 She's also creating a growth hacking guide for SaaS founders and marketers; you can provide your email for updates.

-Cali Pitchel Schmidt compiled a comprehensive Twitter list of female growth hackers who post amazing content on the latest strategies and techniques in use by fast-growing startups.
+Cali Pitchel Schmidt is an accomplished copywriter and growth marketer.
+She created a comprehensive Twitter list of female growth hackers who post amazing content on the latest strategies and techniques in use by fast-growing startups.

 The 2018 GrowthHackers Conference featured speakers including Gina Gotthilf - Duolingo, Larry Kim - Wordstream, Elena Verna - SurveyMonkey, Ed Baker - Uber/Facebook, and Casey Winters - Pinterest.
 Visit their site for a virtual pass for the 2018 conference and news about 2019's can't-miss event.